PeterLenting/MSP3/README.md

 ## Testing

 ### Responsive testing
 The responsiveness of the page was tested at all times during the development of the site.
-Locally as well as on GITHUB pages using Chrome developer tools.
+Locally as well as in preview using Google Inspect.

 ### Manual testing

-I played the game myself and had other people playing it as well during the development.
+I created, read, updated and deleted posts myself and had other people testing it as well during the development.
 This is a reliable way of discovering whether everything works as it should.

 ### Improvements after testing